 All transactions in listed securities are settled/paid for upon delivery using approved brokers.
 The risk of default is considered low, as delivery of securities sold is only made once the broker has received payment.
-Payment is made once purchase on the securities have been received by the broker.
+Payment is made once the securities purchased have been received by the broker.
 The trade will fail if either party fails to meet its obligations.